ResultadosDigitais/matrix/docs/faq.md

 7. Screenshots (if relevant)

 ## Can I request a new feature?
 Absolutely!
 New features can be added as issues in our [Github repo](ttps://github.com/ResultadosDigitais/matrix/issues).
 Before filing, take a minute to search and see if your feature has already been requested.
 If it has, it’s better to leave a thumbs up reaction on the existing issue than to file a new one.
 We use the thumbs up to measure how interested our community is in new features, so it’s better to have all of the thumbs ups captured on one issue.

 ## Does #matrix do X?

-If you’re not sure if Metabase has the capability you’re looking for, we would recommend asking in [Slack](http://hash-matrix.slack.com/).
+If you’re not sure if #matrix has the capability you’re looking for, we would recommend asking in [Slack](http://hash-matrix.slack.com/).
 If it’s something we don’t do, our friendly community may be able to point you towards a workaround, or the Github issue where the feature has been requested.

 ## How do I integrate #matrix and our single-sign on (SSO) solution?
 Nowadays #matrix only support Google Auth, but we are working in provide other solutions (see [#229](https://github.com/ResultadosDigitais/matrix/issues/229) for more details)